On the clustering properties of produced particles in high-energy $pp$ collisions

-If the hard-scattering process of the $pp$ collision is appropriate also for the low-$p_T$ region, then multiple parton interactions (MPI, known also as multiple collision processes) \cite{Bla74,Sjo87,Sjo05a,Sjo05b,Cor11a,Cor11b} must occur to produce multiple mini-jets and mini-dijets \cite{Bla74,Sjo87,Sjo05a,Sjo05b,Sjo06,Cor11a,Cor11b,UA1,Esk89,Wan91}.
-Among many other diagrams, the hard-scattering process can lead to the production of one, two, three pairs of mini-dijets as depicted in Figs.\ 1a, 1b, and 1c.
-Furthermore, a parton of one proton can make multiple collisions (known also as re-scattering \cite{Cor11b}) with different partons of the other proton, as depicted in Figs.\ 1d, 1e, and 1f.
-The numbers of produced mini-jets can be even, as in Figs.\ 1a, 1b, and 1c, or odd, as in Figs.\ 1d, 1e, and 1f.
-There can also be additional higher-order diagrams with the radiation and the absorption of gluon partons, which lead to additional mini-jets.
+If the hard-scattering process of the $pp$ collision is appropriate also for the low-$p_T$ region, then multiple parton interactions (known also as multiple collision processes) \cite{Bla74,Sjo87,Sjo05a,Sjo05b,Cor11a,Cor11b} must occur to produce multiple minijets and mini-dijets \cite{Bla74,Sjo87,Sjo05a,Sjo05b,Sjo06,Cor11a,Cor11b,UA1,Esk89,Wan91}.
+Among many other diagrams, the hard-scattering process can lead to the production of one, two, and three pairs of mini-dijets as depicted in Figs.\ 1(a)-1(c).
+Furthermore, a parton of one proton can make multiple collisions (known also as rescattering \cite{Cor11b}) with different partons of the other proton, as depicted in Figs.\ 1(d)-1(f).
+The numbers of produced minijets can be even, as in Figs.\ 1(a)-1(c), or odd, as in Figs.\ 1(d)-1(f).
+There can also be additional higher-order diagrams with the radiation and the absorption of gluon partons, which lead to additional minijets.

-For the production of high-$p_T$ jets, the multiple parton scattering processes have been observed in high energy $pp$ or $p\bar p$ collisions \cite{Ake87,Abe97,Aba10,Cha14}.
-Theoretical discussions on the production of mini-jets beyond the leading order has also been investigated, and hard inclusive dijet production with multiparton interactions has also been considered \cite{Cal90,Cal90a,Cal91,Cal94,Cal94a,Cal01,Cal01a,Won13,Kot17}.
-However, in the low-$p_T$ region, the experimental evidence for multiple parton interactions with the production of multiple mini-jets and mini-dijets remains lacking.
+The multiple parton scattering processes in the production of high-$p_T$ jets have been observed in high-energy $pp$ or $p\bar p$ collisions \cite{Ake87,Abe97,Aba10,Cha14}.
+Theoretical discussions on the production of minijets beyond the leading order has been investigated, and hard inclusive dijet production with multiparton interactions has also been considered \cite{Cal90,Cal90a,Cal91,Cal94,Cal94a,Cal01,Cal01a,Won13,Kot17}.
+However, in the low-$p_T$ region, the experimental investigation for multiple parton interactions with the production of multiple minijets and mini-dijets remains lacking.

-We would like to develop tools to study multiple hard-scattering processes, for the production of multiple mini-jets and mini-dijets in the low-$p_T$ domain in $pp$ collisions at high energies.
-As a first step, we examine here the clustering properties of mini-jets in the pseudorapidity and azimuthal angle space and search for an algorithm for finding mini-jet clusters.
+We would like to develop tools to study multiple hard-scattering processes for the production of multiple minijets and mini-dijets in the low-$p_T$ domain in $pp$ collisions at high energies.
+As a first step, we examine here the clustering properties of minijets in the pseudorapidity and azimuthal angle space and search for an algorithm to assist the finding of minijet clusters candidates.